Pressure treated lumber remains the number one material for deck construction because it has the right combination of:

 Advantages of Using Pressure Treated Lumber for your Deck

 There are many reasons that deck builders prefer PT lumber above all other materials.
-Here are the pros of pressure treated wood decks:
+So let’s look at the pros & cons of pressure treated lumber decks:

 - Pressure treated wood is very strong and durable and should last 12-15 years with proper maintenance